UNC-Libraries/blacklight_oai_provider/README.md

       fetch('language', []).map { |l| BlacklightOaiProvider::Set.new("language:#{l}") }
     end

-You can substitute you own Set model using the `set_class` option.
+You can substitute your own Set model using the `set_class` option.
 See `lib/blacklight_oai_provider/set` for an example implementation.

     config.oai = {
       document: {